 • A dry bag – useful if celebrating the festival Holi, or for any water-based activity.

 • Mosquito repellent

 • Lip balm/lip moisturizer (like Chap Stick)

 • Skin moisturizer

 • Emergency and prescription medication, including antihistamines.

 • Breath freshener or chewing gum

 PLACES TO STAY

-There are many budget hotels and luxury hotels that travelers can check into:-
+There are multiple hotels and homestays that travellers can check into: